imyzz/EVCSP_RA_instances/README.md

 ## Instances Description
-An instance represents charging demands during one day and it was generated as described [below](#instances-generation).
+An instance represents charging demands and it was generated as described [below](#instances-generation).
 All instances files are `.csv` files.
 Each row represents an electric vehicle.
 For each vehicle we have:
 - Column `arrival_time` indicates the desired arrival time to the charging station in hours.
 -  Column `departure_time` gives the departure time in hours.
--  Column `initial_SOC` displays the initial state-of-charge (SoC) of the battery expressed as a percentage.
--  Column `desired_SOC` indicates the requested state-of-charge (SoC) by the driver, expressed as a percentage.
-- Column `battery_capacity` gives the battery capacity in (kWh) which is the maximum energy that can be stored in the battery.
+-  Column `required_energy` displays the requested energy in kWh.

 ## Instances generation
 Electric vehicle arrivals are randomly occurring and independent events.
 Therefore, the arrival time is modeled using a non-homogeneous Poisson Process with an arrival rate that varies at each hour h={1,...,24}.